sukovanej/effect-http/readme.md

 _(This is a complete standalone code example)_

 Go to [localhost:3000/docs](http://localhost:3000/docs) and try calling endpoints.
-The exposed HTTP service conforms the specified `Api` specification and will return only valid example responses.
+The exposed HTTP service conforms the `api` and will return only valid example responses.

-### Inputs
+### Request validation

-Each endpoint can declare its inputs.
-Inputs can be passed as
+Each endpoint can declare expectations on the request format.
+Specifically,

 - `body` - request body
 - `query` - query parameters
 - `params` - path parameters
 - `headers` - request headers

-Inputs are specified as part of the schemas structure.
+They are specified in the input schemas object (3rd argument of `Http.get`, `Http.post`, ...).

 #### Example